Death on a Galician Shore: Literary significance and reception

-In this book, Villar tells the story of a close-knit town on the northwest of Spain, where fisherman return to the water Monday-Saturday to fill their nets and sell their catches.
+In this book, Villar tells the story of a close-knit town in the northwest of Spain, where fishermen return to the water Monday-Saturday to fill their nets and sell their catches.
 Food is also an important feature to the story.
 The culture of the people, including their food, plays an important role in the story.

 In Maxine Scott's review of the book, she states that this is not a "complicated" book, and it was not necessary to have a multiple number of bodies to enhance the story.